Ranking The Entire Assassin’s Creed Series

 You’ve probably heard the horror stories about Unity, or even experienced them yourself.
 There’s no diplomatic way to say it: This game was a disaster at launch.
 Fans playing in the first few weeks encountered so many problems that Ubisoft issued a formal apology.
 The damage was already done in terms of public perception, but here’s the surprising part: Unity actually got pretty good once the holes were patched up.
 Today, players can absorb a relatively hassle-free vision of the French Revolution, with fun co-op missions, an interesting levelling mechanic, and an uncharacteristically challenging approach to combat.
 Plus, the relationship between Arno and Elise is well done, adding a personal touch to the story.

-Since it throws out many of the series’ conventions and experiments with new ideas, one could argue that Black Flag is not a good representation of Assassin’s Creed.
-However, it’s still a ton fun.
+In many ways, Black Flag is a deviation from the Assassin’s Creed titles that came before it – but it’s still a ton fun.
 As a treasure-hunting pirate, you trade the tall buildings and political conspiracies of previous games for the danger of the high seas.
 A pirate’s life is exciting, from the thrill of exploration to the chaos of naval battles – not to mention the sound of your crew singing sea shanties.
-The story is underwhelming in every way, but you’re so caught up in conquering islands that you barely notice.
-If you think of Black Flag as a pirate fantasy rather than a traditional Assassin’s Creed game, you won’t be disappointed.
+The story feels underwhelming and fragmented, but you’re so caught up in conquering islands that you barely notice.
+If you approach Black Flag as a pirate fantasy rather than a traditional Assassin’s Creed game, you won’t be disappointed.

-A series can acquire a lot of baggage over multiple installments, implementing more potential features in different games than could ever fit in a single entry.
-Syndicate sifts through the possibilities and gets back to the core of the Assassin’s Creed experience while still exploring new territory.
+A series can acquire a lot of baggage over multiple installments, implementing more features across several different games than could ever fit in a single entry.
+Syndicate sifts through the possibilities and assembles an almost perfect representation of the "classic style" Assassin’s Creed experience.
 The carefully crafted assassination missions (with great unique kills) and the compelling Victorian setting are the highlights fans would expect.
 However, the adventure still holds surprises; the new zipline reinvigorates traversal, and the upgrade system gives you a satisfying way to expand the abilities of the twin protagonists Jacob and Evie Frye.
-Syndicate feels like a return to form for a series that sometimes struggles with its identity.

 Brotherhood strikes an almost perfect balance between judiciously refining the best parts of its predecessor and making its own mark on the series.
 While many elements return from AC II, the new mechanics Brotherhood contributes to the formula make it a deeper and more rewarding experience – but just by a hair.
 You are able to be more aggressive in combat, performing chain kills rather than waiting around for attacks to counter.
 Instead of upgrading a single base, Ezio renovates the entire city of Rome, claiming territory and improving shops to build Assassin influence.
 He also recruits his own initiates, calling on them in combat and sending them on missions that complete automatically in real-time.
 This layer of management makes players feel like more than a single blade in the crowd; it conveys a sense of overseeing and steering the fate of the Assassin order as a whole.
 Add in a clever competitive multiplayer mode, and Brotherhood becomes the ultimate Assassin’s Creed experience against which all others are measured.